lividhen/lividhen.github.io/_tabs/start.md

 ---
 # Requirements
-- An x86_64 computer running Windows, Linux, or Mac Os (feedback needed for that last one.)
+- An x86_64 computer running Windows, Linux, or Mac OS (feedback needed for that last one.)
 - A modded 3ds running Luma3ds.
 - An internet connection (just for downloading tools).
 - An SD card or Micro SD card, depending on the model of your console.